mbodm/wingetupd/README.md

 - Some locations like _C:\\_ or _C:\ProgramFiles_ don´t have such security permissions (for a good reason).
 - If you don´t wanna run `wingetupd.exe` just from your Desktop, _C:\Users\USERNAME\AppData\Local_ is fine too.
 - You can also use the `--no-log` parameter, to prevent the creation of the log file (`wingetupd.exe --no-log`).
-- The log file contains all the internally used WinGet calls and their output, so you can exactly see how WinGet was used.
+- All internally used _WinGet_ calls are based on exact WinGet package-id´s (_WinGet_ parameters: `--exact --id`).
 - Use `winget search`, to find out the package-id´s (you put into the package-file) of your installed applications.
-- All internally used _WinGet_ calls are based on exact WinGet package-id´s (_WinGet_ parameters: `--exact --id`).
+- Use the `--no-confirm` parameter, to automatically update packages, if you wanna run `wingetupd.exe` inside a script.
 - _Why not just use `winget --upgrade-all` ?_ Well, often you don´t wanna update everything (i.e. runtimes).
 - _Why not just use some .bat or .ps script ?_ Well, `wingetupd.exe` is maybe a better "out of the box" approach.
-- `wingetupd.exe` asks the user if it should update the updatable packages.
-So the user has to confirm this.
-- You can use the `--no-confirm` parameter to automatically update all updatable packages, without asking for confirmation (`wingetupd.exe --no-confirm`).
-- The `--no-confirm` parameter is useful when running `wingetupd.exe` in scripts.
 - At time of writing, the package-id _Zoom.Zoom_ seems to missmatch the corresponding installed _Zoom_ package.
 - I assume the WinGet-Team will correct this wrong behaviour in their [packages repository](https://github.com/microsoft/winget-pkgs/tree/master/manifests) soon.
 - `wingetupd.exe` is written in C#, is using .NET 6 and is built with Visual Studio 2022.